Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: Lexicographic orderings and lex-inequalities

 \begin{proof} As $K$ is the recession cone of $Q(\bar{x})$ (Lemma \ref{lem:extreme-pts}) and $Q(\bar x)\subseteq K$, it follows that every facet inducing inequality for $Q(\bar{x})$ (indeed every valid inequality) is of the type

 where $a_i\ge 0, i=0,\dots,n$.

-Given $k\in\{1,\dots,n\}$, we let $Q_k(\bar{x})\subseteq \R^k$ denote the orthogonal projection of $Q(\bar{x})$ onto the first $k$ variables, and we define $\bar{x}_{[k]}:=(x_1,\dots,x_k)$.
+Given $k\in\{1,\dots,n\}$, we let $Q_k(\bar{x})\subseteq \R^k$ denote the orthogonal projection of $Q(\bar{x})$ onto the first $k$ variables, and we define $\bar{x}_{[k]}:=(\bar{x}_1, \dots, \bar{x}_k)$.
 It follows from the definition of lexicographic ordering that $Q_k(\bar{x})=Q(\bar{x}_{[k]})$.

 Therefore the facet inducing inequalities of $Q_k(\bar{x})$ are the facet inducing inequalities of $Q(\bar{x})$ such that $a_j=0$ for $j=k+1,\dots, n$.
-(This can be seen, e.g., as a consequence of the method of Fourier-Motzkin to compute projections.)
+(This can be seen, e.g., as a consequence of the method of Fourier--Motzkin to compute projections.)

 As the theorem trivially holds for $Q_1(\bar{x})$, to prove the result by induction on $n$ it suffices to characterize the facets with $a_n>0$.
 As the only facet inducing inequality with $a_n>0$ and $a_0=0$ is $x_n\ge 0$, from now on we consider a facet inducing inequality \eqref{eq:facet} with $a_n>0$ and $a_0>0$.